TrueBlocks/trueblocks-core/test/gold/libs/etherlib/dataUpgrade/dataUpgradeTest_README.txt

   Purpose:  Test upgrading binary data to new format.

   Where:
-	mode val              either a number between 0 and 5, a C++ quickBlocks class name, the word 'upgradeTest' (required) -v  (--verbose)       set verbose level.
+	mode val              either a number between 0 and 5, a C++ QBlocks class name, the word 'upgradeTest' (required) -v  (--verbose)       set verbose level.
 Either -v, --verbose or -v:n where 'n' is level -h  (--help)          display this help screen

-  Powered by QuickBlocks
+  Powered by QBlocks